Part 1: NCIS and Jon O'Neill series

 I don't know.
 I need to know if they are safe.
 I need them to be safe.
 I need them.

 He struggled to push the fog from his mind.
 He needed to wake up.
+He needed answers.
+He needed his team.
 Pain doesn't matter, only my team.
 They have to be safe.

 "Gibbs, are you pulling some kind of practical joke on me?"
 Abby complained.